PeterSommerlad/CPPCourseUnitTesting/exercises/exercise_controller.md

 * Can you refactor away the loops by corresponding standard algorithms?
 * What other improvements can you think of?

-Note: This exercise was derived from a concrete code example and changed to protect the guilty.
+Note: This exercise was derived from a concrete code example and simplified.